mkaul/ccm-gulp/README.md

 - Use `resources` for storing your remotified ccm components.
 - Use `api` for storing the API documentation of your ccm components
 - Download the `gh-pages` branch of your Project Pages site into a neigbour folder called `ccm-components-page`.
+- optionally insert `<!-- api_begin --><!-- api_end -->` into `index.html` at a place where you want to generate a list of API documents of all ccm components in your repo
-- run `gulp` for updating your remotified ccm components and their documentation.
+- run `gulp` for generating or updating your remotified ccm components and their documentation.

 If your GitHub Repository is `https://github.com/USER/ccm-components`, you can generate your ["Project Pages site owned by a user account"](https://help.github.com/articles/user-organization-and-project-pages/), which will be hosted under `http://USER.github.io/ccm-components`.
 The project pages are stored in the branch `gh-pages` in the same project repo.
 If you download the `gh-pages` branch of your Project Pages site into a neigbour folder called `ccm-components-page`, the gulp task `gulp js` will generate remotified components into the `resources` subdirectory underneath the `ccm-components-page` directory, the gulp task `gulp doc` will generate API documentation into the `api` subdirectory underneath the `ccm-components-page` directory.
 Otherwise reconfigure `config.json` to adapt to your structure.